 As I write this, it’s two days before Thanksgiving, and whomever coined the phrase “the calm before the storm” must have had some insight into the Tucker household prior to the holiday weekend.
 We evolve from very quiet, empty-nester living into a whirlwind of chaos and mess-making with our sons, Maxwell and Jackson, and also this year a frat bro of Jackson’s from Virginia named Parker.
 Throw in girlfriends visiting along with an assortment of high school friends, and you start to form the picture: Take-out food, beer cans, and snacks, along with articles of clothing “just dropped and frozen in time.”
 I don’t need a Ph.D. in forensics to determine what has gone on while I was out.
 The evidence will be overwhelming.
 And, can you really watch too many ballgames over the long weekend?
 I will let you know.

 Please take the time to read “In Memoriam” on page 20.
-This article about the late Howard Nevins was written by Meghan Stratton, who remarked to me how impressed she was with the stories people shared with her regarding Howard.
 I’d met Howard only a few times — he didn’t strike me as a man wanting to be called Mr. Nevins often, or ever — but based on the conversations with those who knew him best, I wish it had been more.
 Passion and sheer force of will can combine to do great things for neighbors and the community.
 What a life resume.

 University of Southern Indiana junior and swimmer Jordan Ambrose is a “beast.”
 The 20-year-old knows that in the triathlon world she inhabits, that term is an extreme compliment for hardcore, tough-as-nails competitor — meaning, you do all the work required, and then some.
 Jordan just competed in her second Ironman World Championship in Kona, Hawaii, in two years.
 She finished in the 18-24 age group in 13 hours, two minutes, and nine seconds on a very difficult course during a long day.
 Jordan first qualified in 2021 for the World Championship in her first Ironman event in Chattanooga, a difficult task at best.
 I knew who Jordan was coming up in the ranks in local club swimming and then competing for F.J.
 Reitz High School.
 I even cycled 115 miles with her on a training ride in 2021, just prior to her qualifying for the World Championship.
 (I remember that ride too well.)
 Congratulations, Jordan … you are indeed a beast.